jaffarjawed/Personal-Project/README.md

 # Personal-Project
-Here I will be uploading my personal project completed during any course or completed randomly.
+Here I will be uploading my personal project completed during any course or completed for fun ralated to Machine Learning, Deep Learning, Computer Vision, Natural Language Processing.